sujith-eag/Learning_Journey/Python/MCA_related/QP_Practice/Unit_3_Answered_1.md

 Its name is Jack
 ```

-* **Default Arguments :** Default values simplify function calls by providing a fallback value when an argument is omitted.
-The default value of a function must be available at definition time.
+* **Default Arguments :** Default values given within the parameter during definition time becomes the fall back value when an argument is omitted when function is being called.
+If function is called with that argument, then it is considered.

 ```python
 >>> def dis_pet(animal, name="Will"):